openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step9.md

 ```

 There is a properly permissioned kubeconfig at ~/backup/.kube/config.
 To run
-operator locally run:
+Operator locally run:

 `operator-sdk up local --kubeconfig=/root/backup/.kube/config --namespace tutorial`{{execute}}

-Next open a 2nd terminal window, using the "+" tab and navigate to our operator.
+Next open a 2nd terminal window, using the "+" tab and navigate to our Operator.

 `cd ~/tutorial/memcached-operator`{{execute}}